digitallinguistics/Nisinoon.net/README.md

 ### Automatically

 The bibliography updates automatically every Monday at 1:00 a.m.
-UTC (but only when there are new updates).
+UTC.

 ### Semi-Manually